 The healthcare industry has been facing difficulties with talent shortages and high turnover rates.
 COVID-19 did not only aggravate these challenges, but it also brought a few changes of its own.
 For RNs, LPNs, and CNAs in skilled healthcare facilities, these challenges are even more ordinary.

 Virtual recruiting, remote screening through video interviews, and online job fairs, and the use of other digital tools blossomed overnight.
-Increasing demand for healthcare workers and widespread mental health issues led to a greater emphasis on medical staffing and healthcare recruitment.
+Increasing demand for healthcare workers and widespread mental health issues led to a greater emphasis on the needs for services offered by healthcare recruiters.

 Healthcare recruitment jobs marketing has evolved from being a trend in talent acquisition to a vital strategy to attract qualified and top candidates, especially in competitive talent markets like the healthcare industry.
 Given the shortage of healthcare talent, organizations looking to attract and hire the best candidates must leverage effective recruitment marketing strategies.